vdesabou/kafka-docker-playground-docs/docs/playground refresh-cp-docker-images.md

 # playground refresh-cp-docker-images

 🔄 Refresh (pull from Docker) all Confluent Platform docker images related to a version installed locally

+    It also refreshes images for aws, gcp and azure cli

 ## Usage